Vishu Recipes -Vishu Sadya -Kerala Sadya Recipes!

-Normally 2-3 varieties of payasam from the below list will be served to make sadhya delicious.
+Normally 2-3 varieties of payasam from the below list will be served to make sadya delicious.

 oops! tried Is’t?
 The traditional sadya is not over yet….

-Then Sambaram /Curd /Buttermik is served at the end to complete the meal and to help digestion.
+Then Sambaram /Curd /Buttermik is served at the end to help digestion and to complete the meal.

 Most people stop with the dessert…This is the way we serve in our place.
 The ways of serving differs from region to region.